SandyGlantz/BiteofEastCounty/README.md

 :black_square_button: Do About Us page with info from Zarephath House (charity info)

-:black_square_button: Pick a font - or two - for the site.
+:white_check_mark: Pick a font - or two - for the site.
 Clean up the 200 different font madness.

-:black_square_button: Get some copy from the client to replace my "something goes here about a band" types of copy.
+:white_check_mark: Get some copy from the client to replace my "something goes here about a band" types of copy.

 :black_square_button: Research GA set-up (and transfer from current site)

-:black_square_button: Make event Chairperson an Admin for the site in addition to myself
+:white_check_mark: Make event Chairperson an Admin for the site in addition to myself

-:black_square_button: Get guidance on who gets what access - and when (AFTER I've rec'd approval)
+:white_check_mark: Get guidance on who gets what access - and when (AFTER I've rec'd approval)

 :black_square_button: Clean up sponsor logos - and make that section MUCH better/cleaner